softchoice-corp/DevOpsBootcamp/docs/lab_3.md

 ## Continuous Deployment of Changes

 > GitHub provides an action on GitHub marketplace to simplify deployments to Azure Web App application called `webapps-deploy`.
-For more information go [here](https://github.com/marketplace/actions/azure-webapp) for more information.
+Go to [https://github.com/marketplace/actions/azure-webapp](https://github.com/marketplace/actions/azure-webapp) for more information.

 1. Navigate to **Code**, open the `lab_3/app/public` directory and open the `index.html` file.